 - 1. Must comply with HUD's definition and requirements for mitigation activities. - 2.
-Consider current and future risks as identified in the Mitigation Needs Assessment of the most impacted and distressed (MID) areas. - 3.
-Must be a CDBG eligible activity under Title I of the Housing and Community Development Act of 1974 (HCDA) or eligible pursuant to an alternative exemption or requirement.
+Must consider current and future risks as identified in the Mitigation Needs Assessment of the most impacted and distressed (MID) areas. - 3.
+Must be a CDBG eligible activity under Title I of the Housing and Community Development Act of 1974 (HCDA) or eligible pursuant to an alternative exemption or requirement. - 4.
+Must meet a National Objective, including additional criteria for mitigation activities and Covered Projects, as defined by HUD.